09:00 Registration (with Coffee & Tea)

 Jennifer Evans (Milwaukee, WI, USA) Sex differences in circadian clock function and responses to light (30')

-Margot Morssinkhof (Amsterdam) Chronotype changes after sex hormone use: A prospective cohort study in transgender users of gender-affirming hormones (15')
+Margot Morssinkhof (Amsterdam) Chronotype changes after sex hormone use: a prospective cohort study in transgender users of gender-affirming hormones (15')

 Raymond Noordam (Leiden) Estradiol levels and circadian sleep-wake behaviour: data from the UK Biobank (15')